Krishnaps/Gem5-PCI-Express/README.md

 into a master/slave port pair for sending PIO requests to PCIE devices and receiving DMA requests from PCI Express devices respectively.

+The Gem5 topology with PCIE links, PCI Express Root Complex, Switch and IDE controller is in configs/common/FSConfig.py

+m5out contains a checkpoint file that can be used, and vmlinux is the kernel image with PCI Express support.